dotnet/docs-maui/docs/troubleshooting.md

 ## Duplicate image filename errors

-In .NET 8, you may encounter build errors about duplicate image filenames:
+You may encounter build errors about duplicate image filenames:

 > One or more duplicate file names were detected.
 All image output filenames must be unique.